-Beginning at the northeast corner of the corner of the City of Tonawanda; thence southerly along the irregular east line of the City of Tonawanda to the southeast corner of the City of Tonawanda; thence westerly along the south line of the City of Tonawanda to the centerline of former Erie Railroad; thence southeasterly along the centerline of the railroad to its intersection with the centerline of the Youngman Highway; thence westerly along the centerline of the Voungman Highway to its intersection with the centerline of Delaware Avenue; thence southeasterly along the centerline of the centerline of the City of Tonaware of Delaware Avenue with a projection to the west of the rear lot lines of lots on the north-side of Paramount Parkway.
+Beginning at the northeast corner of the corner of the City of Tonawanda; thence southerly along the irregular east line of the City of Tonawanda to the southeast corner of the City of Tonawanda; thence westerly along the south line of the City of Tonawanda to the centerline of former Erie Railroad; thence southeasterly along the centerline of the railroad to its intersection with the centerline of the Youngman Highway; thence westerly along the centerline of the Centerline of the Centerline of Delaware Avenue; thence southeasterly along the centerline of Delaware Avenue with a projection to the west of the rear lot lines of lots on the north side of Paramount Parkway.

-The common line between Legislative District 15 and Legislative District 14 is described as follows:

-Beginning at a point in Tonawanda Creek where it is intersected by the north line of the Town of Tonawanda and a south line of the Town of Amherst; thence easterly along the north line of the Town of Tonawanda to the west line of the Town of Amherst; thence southerly along the west line of the Town of Amherst to the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive to its intersection with the centerline of Chestnut Ridge Road; thence southerly along the centerline of Chestnut Ridge Road to its intersection with the centerline of Edgewater Drive; thence easterly, northerly and easterly along the centerline of Edgewater Drive to its intersection with the centerline of Kaymar Drive; thence southerly, easterly, and northerly along the irregular centerline of Kaymar Drive to its intersection with the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive to its intersection with the centerline of Sweet Home Road; thence southerly and westerly along the centerline of Sweet Home Road; thence southerly and westerly along the centerline of Sweet Home Road to its intersection with the centerline of the Youngman Highway; thence southerly and easterly along the centerline of the Youngman Highway to its intersection with Main Street; thence continuing southerly on a projection to the south in a straight line of the centerline of the Youngman Highway through the lands of the State of New York to the intersection of the Youngman Highway projection with the north line of the Town of Cheektowaga.
+The common line between Legislative District 15 and Legislative District 14 is described as follows: Beginning at a point in Tonawanda Creek where it is intersected by the north line of the Town of Tonawanda and a south line of the Town of Amherst; thence easterly along the north line of the Town of Tonawanda to the west line of the Town of Amherst; thence southerly along the west line of the Town of Amherst to the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive to its intersection with the centerline of Chestnut Ridge Road; thence southerly along the centerline of Chestnut Ridge Road to its intersection with the centerline of Edgewater Drive; thence easterly, northerly and easterly along the centerline of Edgewater Drive to its intersection with the centerline of Kaymar Drive; thence southerly, easterly, and northerly along the irregular centerline of Kaymar Drive to its intersection with the centerline of Willow Ridge Drive; thence easterly along the centerline of Willow Ridge Drive to its intersection with the centerline of Sweet Home Road; thence southerly and westerly along the centerline of Sweet Home Road to its intersection with the centerline of the Youngman Highway; thence southerly and easterly along the centerline of the Youngman Highway to its intersection with Main Street; thence continuing southerly on a projection to the south in a straight line of the centerline of the Youngman Highway through the lands of the State of New York to the intersection of the Youngman Highway projection with the north line of the Town of Cheektowaga.